Bell will lead Fayetteville’s efforts to incorporate arts in the the community

 CACHE will work with Bell on cultural planning, strategizing with the city's arts council, activating the arts corridor downtown known as the Ramble and recovering from the impact of the pandemic, said Kelsey Howard, the organization's director of art services and strategic partnerships.

 The organization also works with Bentonville, Rogers, Siloam Springs and Springdale with its municipal arts alliance program.
-The program provides an opportunity for cities and leaders to learn and shape policies together that will help the arts and culture of our region thrive, according to Howard.
+The program provides an opportunity for cities and leaders to learn and shape policies together that will help the arts and culture of the region thrive, Howard said.

 A series of group gatherings throughout the year will organize the program, with emphasis on music ecosystems, public-private partnerships and creative community development, Howard said.